elainepajarillo/CS124/Lab2/READMe.md

 # Write a Max function in Java
-The function should compare integers, real numbers, or strings, and returns the largest one.
+The function should compare integers, real numbers, or strings, and return the largest one.

 The functions can have two or three parameters of the same type.

-Given the Test program written in C++, we were tasked to translate the program in Java and do the given specification for the program.
+Given the Test program written in C++, we were tasked to translate the program into Java and do the given specification for the program.

 ## Test program written in C++
 main()